 Think you know China’s hotspots well?
-Then you better think again.
-From learning Chinese calligraphy

-  and kite-making in Beijing, face-changing shows in Chengdu and seeing the slow side of Shanghai,

-  we’ve put together an off-the-beaten track guide of things to do in China, as recommended by our

-  Asia expert Georgina.
+Then you'd better think again.
+From learning Chinese calligraphy and kite-making in Beijing, watching the incredible face-changing shows in Chengdu and seeing the slow side of Shanghai, we’ve put together an off-the-beaten track guide of things to do in China, as recommended by our Asia expert Georgina.

 Get creative in Beijing

 China’s bustling capital is mostly renowned for the iconic Great Wall and crispy Peking duck - but there is more to it than that.
 Meander along narrow hutongs where you can see traditional houses and monasteries.
 Immerse yourself in the culture by learning the soothing art of Chinese calligraphy, perfecting your brush strokes and technique.
 If you’re feeling creative, you can also learn to make colourful Chinese kites, which is a great activity for families in particular.
 Of course, you’ll want to see the Great Wall while you’re there - but why not experience it in a slightly different way by tobogganing your way down it instead?

 Go on a gastronomical tour and see a face-changing show in Chengdu